junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas almost hurts Dean the moment he wakes up, guilty when realizing it's Dean, "way to say thank you", heal him, both recovered/healed

 (**Warning words** before the part: Gross description of eating weird things, including monster body parts.
-Minor dubious consent.)
+Very minor dubious consent.)

 <br>

 Things are never good or easy or anywhere remotely like that in their whole lives.
 Dean should know.

 Cas is getting better, that's for sure.
 The wounds healing, the monstrous parts molting.
-The bones on its back stretch from the folded position, finally starts to look like wing bones, though there is still very few feathers left.
-Paws and furs and scales shrinking and dropping.
+The bones on its back stretch from the folded position, finally starting to look like wing bones, though there are still very few feathers left.
+Paws and fur and scales shrinking and falling away.

-Dean has a hunch that this monster isn't a monster to start with, but a hunch is just a hunch, he can't know for sure.
+Dean has a hunch that this monster wasn't a monster to start with, but a hunch is just a hunch, he can't know for sure.
 Some theories have crossed his mind, sure, but without knowing for certain, without being able to *talk* to the creature, what he knows is still a big pile of jack.

-All he can do is scratching his brain out wondering.
+All he can do is scratch his brain out wondering.
 And continue doing what he and the creature have been doing for god knows how long -- killing, and more killing, the endless killing and hunting.
 Story of his life.

 And then, the Leviathans come back.
-They were never away, but now they are clearly back into the game, back with their dedicated appetite for them.
+They were never really gone, but now they are clearly back in the game, back with their dedicated appetite for them.
 And they come at the worst time.

 Cas is going through another round of changing.
-It's happening more and more often lately.
-And the changing process is taking longer and more painful -- judging by its repressed moan and groan.
-All the scales on the left side of its body peel off, showing naked fresh skin not too different from human skins -- tender, and vulnerable.
+It's been happening more and more often lately.
+And the process is taking longer and more painful -- judging by its repressed moans and groans.
+All the scales on the left side of its body peel off, showing naked fresh skin not too different from human skin -- tender, and vulnerable.
 Dean isn't even sure if it's a good thing or bad.
 Certainly it's the worst timing when attacks are coming.

-Cas is moaning lowly with fear.
+Cas moans lowly with fear.
 They're surrounded.

-The way those Leviathans approach and circle them, Dean has the vague impression they have the same amount of interest just last time Castiel was here.
-The only times they show such dedicated focus on one thing.
+The way those Leviathans approach and circle them, Dean has a vague impression they have the same amount of interest just last time Castiel was here.
+The only times they've shown such dedicated hunger on one thing.

-"Back off!"
-He yells, tightening his grip on the blade, stepping back until his back is pressed to the familiar body warmth.
+"Back off!" he yells, tightening his grip on the blade, stepping back until his back is pressed to the familiar body warmth.
 "It's just called Cas, not even the real Cas!"

-The leading Leviathan widens its ugly mouth and laughs, the sound so shrieking that the distant howling of other monsters silenced in terror.
-"You know nothing."
-It mocks him, gloating.
+The leading Leviathan widens its ugly mouth and laughs, the sound so shrill that distant howling from other monsters silenced in terror.
+"You know nothing," it mocks, gloating.
 "We can smell the angel from across the land.
-Don't know what he did to himself, but now it's back to the delicious dinner flavor."
+Don't know what he did to himself, but now he's back to the delicious dinner flavor."

-Dean's heart sinks, he glances at *Cas* in shock, meeting its -- his -- equally heartbroken eyes.
-Cas isn't exactly back to a form he can recognize him in confidence yet, but somehow, deep down, he thinks he already knew it's true, he just hasn't allowed himself to believe.
+Dean's heart sinks.
+He glances at *Cas* in shock, meeting its -- his -- equally heartbroken eyes.
+Cas isn't exactly back to a form Dean can fully recognize him with confidence yet, but somehow, deep down, he thinks he already knew it's true, he just hasn't allowed himself to believe it.

 He pushes the sick feeling down, for now.
 The Leviathans are still here.

 "It doesn't matter."
 Dean straightens the face, raising the blade.
-The body closest to him is still radiating heat in this cold bleak place, the familiar source of comfort.
+The body closest to him still radiates heat in this cold bleak place, a familiar source of comfort.

-Dean pulls the tip of his lips, ghosting a smile.
-"Whatever he is.
-You are still gonna die.
+Dean pulls the corner of his lips into a ghost of a smile.
+"Whatever he is, you are still gonna die.
 All of you."

-The wave of attacks are thrown onto them without warning.
-The leading Leviathan is fierce and enormous, when it opens the mouth, there are layers upon layers of teeth, all long and sharp like blades, a cave of teeth.
+The wave of attacks slams into them without warning.
+The lead Leviathan is fierce and enormous, when it opens its mouth, there are layers upon layers of teeth, all long and sharp like blades, a cave of teeth.

 Dean swings his bone blade at it, it doesn't dodge, and the blade does little.
-Black liquid leaking from the contact, the blade sinking into a body that is definitely not flesh and blood.
+Black liquid leaking out at the contact, the blade sinking into a body that is definitely not flesh and blood.
 He gets thrown out of the way, his head knocking onto a rock in the ground, falling unconscious.

 The last thing he hears before the black curtain draws in front of his eyes is Cas's pained yell that sounds nothing other than his own name.

-Then the blinding lights of grace explosion and the darkness fall on him in the same time.
+Then the blinding light of a grace explosion and the darkness fall on him in the same time.

 <br>

 His head hurt like son of a bitch.

-Dean curses as the sensation draws back into his body, knowing for sure if the pain is still here, he isn't going anywhere else, therefore definitely isn't dead in the monster afterlife, yet.
+Dean curses as the sensation drags him back into his body, knowing for sure if the pain is still here, he isn't going anywhere else, therefore definitely isn't dead in the monster afterlife, yet.

 "Cas."
 His mind kicks back online, that's the first word popped in.
 He snaps open his eyes.